Data and Algorithm Analysis

 2 Stable Matching (Slides) Chapter 1

-4 Algorithm Analysis : Rate of Growth (Same slides from lecture 3)
+4 Algorithm Analysis: Rate of Growth (Same slides as Lecture 3)

 5 Graphs (Slides) Chapter 3

-6 Greedy algorithm for scheduling problems (Slides) Chapter 4
+6 Greedy Algorithms for Scheduling Problems (Slides) Chapter 4

 Textbook